© Photographed July 20, 2015

 - Approved by Landmarks and Advisory Committee October 6, 1967.

-- St. Paul's Episcopal Church was designated because of its historical significance -- it is the oldest church edifice continuously in use in Beloit, since its dedicated March 1, 1856.
+- St. Paul's Episcopal Church was designated because of its historical significance -- the oldest church edifice continuously in use in Beloit, since its dedication March 1, 1856.

 - The church was nominated by the Beloit Historic Society.
 No historical marker was ordered.